Prepineer Digest 012

 The stories come in all forms and fashions, but the general gist goes down something like this:

 They showed me the recipe.

 They had it all outlined.

-It didn’t look much different than the book I had before, but I wanted to trust in the recipe.
+It didn’t look much different than the book I had before, but I wanted to trust in the recipe they were laying out.

-The time I was putting in to it…my job…my family…much was being impacted by it.
+The time I was putting in to it…my job…my family…much was being impacted by that fact that I was still trying to get past it.